Hairy cell leukemia (HCL)

 - Is a type of blood cancer that begins in the bone marrow

-- Is a rare type of leukemia in adults
+- Is a rare type of chronic leukemia

 - Hairy cell leukemia gets its name from the short, thin projections that look like hair on its cells.

 - Many people with hairy cell leukemia live good-quality lives for years with medical care.

 - Hematologists and oncologists are specialists who treat people who have hairy cell leukemia or other types of blood cancer.

 - The drug cladribine is the initial treatment for most people who have hairy cell leukemia.

 - The 5-year event-free survival rate after treatment is approximately 90 percent of patients initially treated with cladribine.
 The advent of cladribine therapy has resulted in approximately an 85 percent rate of complete remission and approximately 10 percent rate of partial response.

 - Ask your doctor whether a clinical trial is a good treatment option for you.

 - Talk with your doctor about your diagnostic tests and what the results mean.

 - Talk with your doctor about all your treatment options and the results you can expect from treatment.